seankcn/seankcn/README.md

-# This is my GitHub
+### Hi
-I'm currently working on my site
+I'm working on building my site at the moment